andrewrgarcia/WorldBank-Global-Inflation-Data/README.md

 ## Citation

-If you use this data, please cite the original source:
+If you use this data, please cite the original source, the [research paper](https://www.sciencedirect.com/science/article/abs/pii/S0261560623000979) by Jongrim Ha, M. Ayhan Kose, and Franziska Ohnsorge:

 > Ha, Jongrim, M. Ayhan Kose, and Franziska Ohnsorge (2023).
 "One-Stop Source: A Global Database of Inflation."
 Journal of International Money and Finance 137 (October): 102896.